oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 - Exploit protection – Exploit protection applies exploit mitigation mechanisms to applications.
 Works with third-party antivirus solutions and Windows Defender Antivirus.
 - Attack surface reduction – Attack Surface Reduction (ASR) rules reduce the attack surface of applications with rules that stop the vectors used by Office, script, and mail-based malware.
-- Network protection – Network protection extends the malware and social engineering protection offered by Microsoft Defender SmartScreen in Microsoft Edge to cover network traffic and connectivity on agency devices.
+- Network protection – Network protection extends the malware and social engineering protection offered by Microsoft Defender SmartScreen in Microsoft Edge to cover network traffic and connectivity on organisation devices.
 - Controlled Folder Access – Controlled folder access protects files in key system folders from changes made by malicious and suspicious apps.

 Microsoft Defender Design Decisions for all agencies and implementation types.